-Invasive quagga and zebra mussels-thumbnail-sized clams-have been found in neighboring states' waterways.
+Invasive quagga and zebra mussels are thumbnail-sized clams that have been found in neighboring states' waterways.
 Test results indicate they are in Utah as well.

 Currently, Sand Hollow Reservoir (quagga) in Washington County, Red Fleet Reservoir (quagga) in Uintah County and Electric Lake (zebra) in Emery County are known to be affected.
-IMPORTANT: Seasonal boating restrictions or closures may be implemented at these waters-and other nearby waters-if there is an increased risk of invasive mussel contamination.
+IMPORTANT: Restrictive boating regulations have been implemented at these waters.
+All arriving boaters are inspected before they are allowed to launch, and all departing boaters must decontaminate.
+Boats that return to these waters can do so without decontamination, but they must be cleaned and drained.

-These animals reproduce rapidly and pose a huge threat to Utah's water resources.
+Invasive mussels reproduce rapidly and pose a huge threat to Utah's water resources.
 How serious is this problem?
 In other states, the mussels have:

-- · Cost billions of dollars to control - Jeopardized essential power and water infrastructures - Destroyed recreation areas and boating equipment - Severely damaged ecosystems, displacing native and sport species
+- Cost billions of dollars to control - Jeopardized essential power and water infrastructures

+- Destroyed recreation areas and boating equipment - Severely damaged ecosystems, displacing native and sport species